QuantumOcean/seaglass_ui/README.md

 ```
 <link href="https://cdn.jsdelivr.net/gh/QuantumOcean/seaglass_ui/dist/css/seaglass.min.css">
 ```
 > **Note**: The library is currently in development and is not yet production ready.
-Check back soon!
+You are welcome to test out at any point of our pre-release.
+However, please be aware that the library is subject to change and may not be fully functional.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>